 If you’re in the mood to venture a little outside the city, consider a visit to the Xochimilco area, located about 17 miles south of the city.
 We recommend pairing Xochimilco with a visit to Frida’s house, as the house is approximately halfway between the Zocalo area and Xochimilco.

 The claim to fame of the area is its trajineras, or flat-bottomed boats hand-decorated with fabulous colors and designs.
-Floating along the myriad of canals and enjoying the UNESCO World Heritage chinampas (or floating gardens) is a beautiful way to spend an afternoon.
+Floating along the myriad of canals and enjoying the UNESCO World Heritage Site is a beautiful way to spend an afternoon.

-You never know what you’ll see next– floating taco merchants, mariachi bands, rowdy bachelorette parties, etc.
+As you go down the canals, you never know what you’ll see next– floating taco merchants, mariachi bands, rowdy bachelorette parties, etc.

 That said, it’s perfectly possible to DIY this if you’re seeking to keep it more low-budget.

 However, we do recommend a bit of caution here — the price set by the Mexican government per boat (not per person) is about $25USD.
 If you don’t speak Spanish well, there’s a good chance you’ll get ripped off, and some haggling is necessary and the vendors can be quite pushy.

 A good rule of thumb is that, if anyone tries to tell you that the price is per person, walk away.

 If you are looking for an experience with fewer tourists and more focused on the history and importance of the place, you can also experience a trip to a chinampa (a.k.a., the floating gardens of Xochimilco) through the most preserved canals of the area wetlands.

 Away from the booze and the noise, you’ll get hands-on with one of the ancient cultivation techniques – from planting and irrigation to harvesting.

 11. Palacio de Bellas Artes